brianvh/versus-api-docs/source/includes/_url_params.md

 :slot_uuid | Versus ID for a Player Slot, owned by a Tournament.
 :purchase_uuid | Versus ID for a credit bundle Purchase.
 :payout_uuid | Versus ID for a credit Payout request.

-<aside class="warning">If a URL endpoint specifies one or more of these parameters, they must be provided.
-If an incorrect value is supplied, a 404 error will be returned.</aside>